Ohio Positive Behavioral Interventions & Supports

 What is Positive Behavioral Interventions and Supports (PBIS)?

 PBIS is not a curriculum or a one-day training.
-PBIS is a systems change process that requires on-going commitment in order to create effective systems for teaching and addressing behavior and social-emotional skills.
+PBIS is a systems change process that requires on-going commitment in order to create effective systems for teaching and addressing student needs.

 Ohio Rules and Policy